timescale/docs/about/pricing-and-account-management.md

 Tiered pricing plans are designed to give you the best value as your project moves from initial development through to mission critical enterprise applications.

-* **Compute**

-   Pay only for the compute resources you run.
+* **Compute**: pay only for the compute resources you run.
 Compute is metered on an hourly basis, and you can scale it up and down at any time.
 You an also scale out using replicas as your application grows.
 We even provide services to help you lower your compute needs while improving query performance.

-* **Storage**

-   Pay only for the storage you consume.
+* **Storage**: pay only for the storage you consume.
 Storage is metered on your average GB consumption per hour; it grows and shrinks automatically with your data.
 You have high-performance storage for more-accessed data, and [tiered storage][data-tiering] for low-cost, bottomless storage.
 We can help you compress your data up to 10x or more so you pay even less.

-* **It’s that simple**

-   You don't pay for backups or networking costs, such as data ingest or egress.
+* **It’s that simple**: you don't pay for backups or networking costs, such as data ingest or egress.
 There are no per-query fees, nor additional costs to read or write data.
 It's all completely transparent, easily understood, and up to you.

 ### Timescale Cloud free trial for the different tiers